 Historic Split and Trogir

 On one side of the square there is a magnificent 13th Century Romanesque bell tower and an octagonal building which served as Diocletian’s mausoleum after his death.
-Ironically, for a man who persecuted the early Christians, his final resting place became a Christian church, now the Cathedral of Sv.
+Ironically, for a man who persecuted the early Christians, his final resting place later became a Christian church, now the Cathedral of Sv.
 Duje (St Domnius), one of his victims.
 For a fee, it is possible to tour the interior of the church and to climb the stairs of the tower for views over the town.
 On the other side of the square are various shops and restaurants occupying former palace buildings.

 Our ship’s excursion then took us on a half hour side trip along the coast to Trogir – a small island linked to the mainland by a small bridge – so we left the bus on the mainland side and did the tour on foot.
 Like a time capsule of architectural styles favoured by the Greeks, Romans and Venetians since the 3rd century BC, Trogir was named a UNESCO World Heritage Site in 1997.
-It is a tiny old town, with narrow, cobblestone passageways winding between Medieval buildings and Renaissance-era palaces, along with spectacular stone houses, churches, monasteries, towers and the Kamerlengo Fortress at the western end.
+It is a tiny old town, with narrow, cobblestone passageways winding between Romanesque buildings and Renaissance-era palaces, along with spectacular stone houses, about 10 churches or monasteries, towers and the Kamerlengo Fortress at the western end.
 Part of the city walls, built between the 13th and 14th centuries, is still visible today on the southern side of the city.
 The south gate has a loggia built against the walls.
 In the past, the gate would be closed for security in the evenings and travellers arriving afterwards would have to bed down for the night in this covered porch.

-Back in Split we found free wifi in Cafe Luxor, right on the peristyle steps.
-Rumour has it that it’s the oldest cafe in Split, but if not, it certainly has the oldest architectural features – the medieval loggia, the marble circle on the floor ( which is the base of the Temple of Venus), the exposed walls, and ceiling murals make this a cafe with a difference.
+Back in Split we found free Wi-Fi in Cafe Luxor, occupying one of the colonnaded buildings in the Peristil.
+Rumour has it that it’s the oldest cafe in Split, but if not, it certainly has the oldest architectural features – the medieval loggia, the marble circle on the floor ( which is the base of the former Temple of Venus), the exposed walls, and ceiling murals make this a cafe with a difference.
 Good coffee and cake too!

 - The Dalmatian Coast: Split, Hvar and Other Islands (theepochtimes.com)